tailiu/Distributed_Projects/simpleForum/README.md

 rmLongFiles.js, tai.pub, configure_server.sh and initialize.sh are used to
 automate the initialization.
 They have nothing to do with application logic.

+app.js is used for master coordinator instance

+response_handler.js is used for response handler instance

 moderator_bot.js is used for moderator bot instance

 sync_bot.js is used for sync bot instance